-- Pneumonia vaccine - Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules
+What you must pay when Services that are covered for you you get these services Pneumonia vaccine There is no coinsurance, copayment, or deductible • Flu shots, each flu season in the fall and winter, with for the pneumonia, additional flu shots if medically necessary influenza, Hepatitis B, and Hepatitis B vaccine if you are at high or intermediate COVID-19 vaccines. risk of getting Hepatitis B COVID-19 vaccine Prior Authorization may be Other vaccines if you are at risk and they meet required.
+Medicare Part B coverage rules Referral may be required.
 We also cover some vaccines under our Part D prescription drug benefit.